-In the current context, schools and teachers have to consider teaching and learning from a different perspective.
+During school closures, as a result of public health restrictions, schools and teachers have to consider teaching and learning from a different perspective.
 Pupils' routines and support mechanisms have been impacted significantly and, in some instances, home circumstances may be challenging in terms of continuity in the pupils' learning.
 To the extent that is possible, schools should take account of these circumstances in planning programmes of work.